Updating or Changing Your Coverage Information

 - you opted out of the B.C.
 Medical Services Plan.

 In each case, coverage can be reinstated if you take the steps needed.
 This might mean filing a tax return, re-enrolling with the B.C.
-Medical Services Plan or providing your consent for PharmaCare to check your income with the Canada Revenue Agency.
-Contact Health Insurance BC to reinstate coverage.
+Medical Services Plan, or providing your consent for PharmaCare to check your income with the Canada Revenue Agency.
+Contact Health Insurance BC to reinstate your coverage.
+You do NOT need to re-enrol with Fair PharmaCare.